smartgeek27/6d-pose-estimation-of-objects-using-index-finger/readme.md

 How to run:
 Run the pointing_finger.py after installing all the libraries in a virtual atmosphere.
-The file is a well documented and commented script having functions, impo
+The file is a well documented and commented script having functions.

+Here is the working video of the implementation.

 https://user-images.githubusercontent.com/87424679/215288716-8b43db58-3066-4b73-a821-ac2e2774281b.mp4

-rts and everything.

 Important links:
 Pretrained model